GianniniCharles/PizzaBox/README.md

 - 4. Description: Write any details you'd like to write about the pizza.

 Once you have that information, it will appear on the screen!

+##Purchasing a Pizzabox

+-When you are on the PizzaBoxes menu, you can see the information on a pizza box.
+- If you click
+- 3. Price.
+Enter a number in USD ($).
+No decimals, letters, or symbols, please.
+Just numbers :)
+- 4. Description: Write any details you'd like to write about the pizza.

+Once you have that information, it will appear on the screen!

 If any more questions, feel free to send me a message on linkedIn: